How does RouteNote Compare to other music distribution services?

 Routenote's free music distribution takes a cut of your earnings and places limitations on your distribution.

-I even love that you have unlimited releases - while Amuse Distribution takes the same amount of mines, it restricts you severely.
+I even love that you have unlimited releases - while Amuse Distribution takes the same amount of time, it restricts you severely.

 Even if you aren't European, RouteNote is so evidently the better option than Amuse, it's insane.

-It's absolutely fine to use the free plan if you have little following, but for popualr artists this is not the best service.
+It's absolutely fine to use the free plan if you have little following, but for popular artists, this is not the best service.

 On RouteNote you're able to have unlimited artists.

-I have to admit, the free distribution process is better than other distribution company paid servics.
+I have to admit, the free distribution process is better than other distribution companies paid services.

 So...
-This is ont thing about RouteNote that's very subjective: pricing.
+This is one thing about RouteNote that's very subjective: pricing.

-While RouteNote prides itself as a free service to distribute your music, they do you have a bunch of other prices and options for music distribution services.
+While RouteNote prides itself on a free service to distribute your music, do you have a bunch of other prices and options for music distribution services?

 This makes sense because depending on your budget and goals, you may want to pack a little bit more power behind your releases.